TommyTran732/Microsoft-Edge-Policies/README.md

 - Set `DefaultWebUsbGuardSetting` to "Block".
 In most cases, the websites will never need to use this API.
 I need it to flash GrapheneOS and StockOS on my phones.
 - Set `DefaultJavaScriptJitSetting` to "Block".
 This will prevent users from adding exceptions to Enhanced Security Mode.
 - Further restrict permissions that websites can prompt for.
-- Consider enabling `Disable3DAPIs`.
-This will break sites that depend on WebGL, so whether to do this highly depends on your organization.
+- Consider removing the `Disable3DAPIs` policy.
+Currently, WebGL is disabled in my policies and a few sites will break, so whether to do this highly depends on your organization.
 - Consider mandating that `SmartScreenEnabled` is set to disabled. `TyposquattingCheckerEnabled` is also potentially invasive, though I have not confirmed this.
 Please make an issue to let me know of your findings.

 ## Linux

 The mandatory prolicies should be put in `/etc/opt/edge/policies/managed/managed.json`, and the recommended policies should be put in `/etc/opt/edge/policies/recommended/recommended.json`

+The

 ## macOS